Although the thought of damp strikes fear into the hearts of homeowners and buyers alike, how big a deal is it really?

 “This isn’t just for the damp course.
 Obviously an appropriate damp course will be put in place, but a large proportion of this will be remedial work, such as re-rendering and redecorating.”

-Moreover, the presence of damp shouldn’t scare you off buying a property.
+Moreover, the presence of damp in walls shouldn’t scare you off buying a property.

 “Crucially, it’s a very solvable issue in the right hands.
 As long as you’re aware of the costs of doing so.